0xCUB3/wBlock/README.md

 </p>

 ## Credits
 [@arjpar](https://github.com/arjpar) for helping out a bunch, especially with scripts.
-The current implementation of wBlock Scripts relies heavily on the hard work Arjun put into his version in [WebShield](https://github.com/arjpar/WebShield).
+His ad blocker [WebShield](https://github.com/arjpar/WebShield) is pretty cool too!
+[@ameshkov](https://github.com/ameshkov/safari-blocker) for the demo project which was the basis for the advanced functionality in wBlock's latest refactoring.

 ---